alipirani88/snpkit/README.md

 Note: The order of variant calling steps needs to be sequential.
 If skipping any of the steps, make sure those skipped steps had previously finished without any errors.

-**2. Preparing files for Core SNP extraction and diagnostics purposes:**
+**2. Generate various Core/Non-core SNP consensus, SNP/Indel Matrices and recombination filtering with Gubbins:**

+Option ***core_All***: This will run all the core SNP consensus/matrix generating steps.

+This step will run in sequential order and generate:

-Option ***core_prep***: Run this step before running the last core steps.
-This will generate all the intermediate data files required for core SNP matrix/consensus.
+- intermediate data files required for generating core SNP matrix/consensus.

-**3. Generate core SNP consensus and data matrix for diagnostics plots:**

-Option ***core***: This step will generate core SNP/Indel Matrix and different types of consensus fasta files.
-Various data matrices will be generated during this step that can be used for diagnosing variant filter criterias and their impact on the overall distribution core variants.
+- Various data matrices will be generated during this step that can be used for diagnosing variant filter criterias and their impact on overall distribution of core variants.

-**4. Generate report and aggregate results for the pipeline:**

-Option ***report*** : This step will aggregate the results in prefix_core_results directory under the output directory.

-**4. Generate report and aggregate results for the pipeline:**

-Option ***report***: This step will aggregate and move final results to prefix_core_results directory under the output directory.
+- prefix_core_results directory under the output directory which will be the final results folder.

-**5. Phylogenetic reconstruction and recombination filtering using FastTree/RAxML/Gubbins:**

-Option ***tree***: This step will generate a FastTree and a RAxML tree from pre-recombination filtered consensus files.
-If the -gubbins option is set to yes, it will run gubbins on all final consensus files.
+- Gubbins recombination filtered consensus fasta files and RaxML/Iqtree trees generated from this recombination filtered consensus.

 ## Command line options